Apply online in one of two ways: (1) our institutional application or (2) the Common Application. Students should only submit one application.

 - your official high school transcript*;

-- your official ACT or SAT scores.
+- Submit your official ACT or SAT scores.
 Test scores included on an official high school transcript or submitted directly from ACT or College Board are considered official for admission purposes.
 UAB does not “superscore” ACT or SAT results; your highest composite score will be considered.

 *UAB accepts both mailed and electronic transcripts - Mailing Address.
 Transcripts must be sent directly to UAB from the institution to be considered official.
 For transcripts sent through a secured transcript service (like Parchment, eScrip, or National Student Clearinghouse), please select University of Alabama at Birmingham from the vendor’s dropdown menu.

 |Incoming Semester||Deadlines for Priority Consideration*||In-State Scholarship Deadline||Out-of-State Scholarship Deadline|

 *Although applications submitted after the deadline will be considered on a space-available basis, you are encouraged to apply as early as possible to ensure ample time to review your application and render an admission decision.

 Merit-based freshman scholarships are awarded using a student’s admission application.
 An additional scholarship application is not required.

 UAB considers all applicants on an individual basis.
 We use a holistic approach, based on several performance factors, when considering candidates for admission:

 - test scores (for those who do not apply test optional)